metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 [Reference for ClickToRun troubleshooting][issue clicktorun]

 ### Case 4: Audit result

+**Update** This no longer seems to be problem since more recent version of Office suite

 1. Impossible to define a rule which would monitor behavior of such stupidly designed programs.